openrpg/OpenRpg.AdviceEngine/README.md

+-- THIS REPO HAS BEEN MERGED INTO THE MAIN OPENRPG REPO, SO IS NO LONGER MAINTAINED HERE --

 # OpenRpg.AdviceEngine
 A Utility AI flavoured framework for providing considerations to an agent and having them advise you on the best course of action.